 Soave Superiore DOCG

-The mandatory minimum quantity of Garganega in the production of Soave Classico wine is 70%, and only other local typical varieties can be added: they include international, non-autochthonous varieties traditionally grown in the area, like Chardonnay and Pinot Blanc, and local Trebbiano di Soave.
+The mandatory minimum quantity of Garganega in producing Soave Classico wine is 70%, and only other local typical varieties can be added: they include international, non-autochthonous varieties traditionally grown in the area, like Chardonnay and Pinot Blanc, and local Trebbiano di Soave.

 Soave is a DOC Wine

-Soave Superiore is a DOGC wine that is a “more typical”, “better” version of Soave.
-Ampelographic basis remains the same, while the area of production is limited to certain municipalities, and namely: Soave, Cazzano di Tramigna, Colognola ai Colli, Illasi, Lavagno, Mezzane di Sotto, Montecchia di Crosara, Monteforte d’Alpone, Roncà, San Giovanni Ilarione, and San Martino Buon Albergo.
-Only local typical growing systems are allowed and the yield is reduced.
+Soave Superiore is a DOGC wine that is a “more typical,” “better” version of Soave.
+Ampelographic basis remains the same, while the area of production is limited to specific municipalities, namely: Soave, Cazzano di Tramigna, Colognola ai Colli, Illasi, Lavagno, Mezzane di Sotto, Montecchia di Crosara, Monteforte d’Alpone, Roncà, San Giovanni Ilarione, and San Martino Buon Albergo.
+Only local typical growing systems are allowed, and the yield is reduced.

 Recioto di Soave Classico DOCG

 Recioto di Soave is a sweet straw wine made from the grape varieties used in Soave Superiore and produced in the same area.

 Its name comes from “recia,” meaning “ear” in the local dialect.
 The “ears” of the bunch are its “wings,” in other words, the upper, sparser part of the cluster, in which grapes better mature in the sun.